w3f/polkadot-wiki/docs/learn/learn-identity.md

 :::info Setting your identity on Polkassembly

-You can set your identity on the Polkassembly dApp.
+You can set your identity using the Polkassembly dApp.
 Follow [these support guides](https://support.polkadot.network/support/solutions/articles/65000187627-how-to-set-your-on-chain-identity-on-polkassembly).

 :::